 Prime Minister John Key says that includes looking at what advice was given to the three government ministers who signed off on the project, despite being told there were problems with the system.

 "There were two streams of that expert advice - the Novopay board and the four independent advisors that gave advice to the ministers overall."

 The Inquiry will be headed by veteran public servant Sir Maarten Wevers and Deloitte New Zealand chairman Murray Jack.

 The cost of the inquiry will come out of the ministry's budget.

-Next story in Political: People not being forced off benefits - Bennett
+Next story in Politics: People not being forced off benefits - Bennett

 Copyright © 2013, Radio New Zealand